by Calculated Risk on 1/30/2020 12:54:00 PM

 Click on graph for larger image.

-Residential investment (RI) increased at a 10.2% annual rate in Q4.
-Equipment investment increased at a 3.1% annual rate, and investment in non-residential structures decreased at a 5.0% annual rate.
+Residential investment (RI) increased in Q4 (5.8% annual rate in Q3).
+Equipment investment decreased at a 2.9% annual rate, and investment in non-residential structures decreased at a 10.1% annual rate.

-On a 3 quarter trailing average basis, RI (red) is unchanged, equipment (green) is also unchanged, and nonresidential structures (blue) is slightly positive.
+On a 3 quarter trailing average basis, RI (red) is up, equipment (green) is negative, and nonresidential structures (blue) is also down.

 I'll post more on the components of non-residential investment once the supplemental data is released.